 The LEO A DALY-designed project, home to the 34th Infantry Division Red Bulls, is part of ongoing efforts to rehabilitate the Minnesota site after decades of contamination

-We are pleased to announce that the General John W. Vessey Readiness Center in Arden Hills, Minnesota, has been awarded LEED Gold® certification.
+We are pleased to announce that the General John W. Vessey Readiness Center in Arden Hills, Minnesota, winner of the Society of American Military Engineers Grand Design Award 2022, has been awarded LEED Gold® certification.
 The U.S. Green Building Council’s LEED® green building program is the preeminent program for the design, construction, maintenance and operations of high-performance green buildings.

 LEO A DALY provided architectural design and mechanical, electrical, and structural engineering for the 500,000-SF facility, which is the new headquarters of the Minnesota Army National Guard 34th Red Bull Infantry Division.
 Damon Farber provided landscape architecture.